-Command-line (bash/GIMP) mass conversion from XCF to JPG
+Command-line (bash/GIMP) mass conversion and processing

 This post was written by eli on July 31, 2009

-Posted Under: Software, gimp
+Posted Under: gimp,Software

 The purpose